If you haven’t done so already, you may want to start by reading the Preface to Knowledge Engineering & Emerging Technologies.

 January 31st, 2024 (4th ed)1

-2. “Any [one] can make things bigger, more complex.
-It takes a touch of genius, and a lot of courage, to move in the opposite direction.” – Ernst F. Schumacher, 1973, from “Small is Beautiful: A Study of Economics As If People Mattered”.3
+- “Any [one] can make things bigger, more complex.
+It takes a touch of genius, and a lot of courage, to move in the opposite direction.” – Ernst F. Schumacher, 1973, from “Small is Beautiful: A Study of Economics As If People Mattered”.2

-4. “The arc of change is long, but it bends towards simplicity”, paraphrasing Martin Luther King.4
+- “The arc of change is long, but it bends towards simplicity”, paraphrasing Martin Luther King.3

-1. Why knowing (some) low-level software development is still important in 2024.
+1. Why understanding low-level software development (aka assembly code) is still important in 2024.

 It’s not about coding a large system in assembly language, or manually disassembling machine code (though you should know enough to know that you could if you have to).
 It is about ensuring that you have the historical and cultural grounding to be able to distinguish between good and poor decisions, that you can understand the mistakes of the past and discern when the current thinking is trending towards re-making the same mistakes in a modern context.
 It’s about being able to make the right value judgements when thinking about design choices so that you can have a wise influence on the technical directions the products you work on should take.
 For programmers, it is about ensuring that you have ability to do good computing work without needing to be supported by the $1,000/yr IDE annual subscriptions and the 100,000 lines-of-code libraries.
 It’s about knowing that you can rely on your own skills and that you have the ability to talk to a machine directly (bare metal), without requiring 10-15 layers that typically sit between the average programmer and the machine.